 Use a Second Phone Number

 Just as is discussed above, your personal phone number shouldn’t be provided as often as possible but it seems difficult sometimes when you must.
 Prepare a second phone number to use for temporary or insignificant account registration so that your personal phone number can be well protected.

 Don’t Reply “Yes” during a Call

-If you unfortunately receive a spam call or robocall or even any suspicious call, don’t confirm any question in the call.
-Your voice may be used as a confirmation to some service purchases or even an identity key to your bank account.
+If you, unfortunately, receive a spam call or robocall or even any suspicious call, don’t confirm any question in the call.
+Your voice may be used as a confirmation of some service purchases or even an identity key to your bank account.

 Learn to Recognize a Spam Call or Robocall